nn-ninja/n-brace/README.md

 ### DAG mode

 You can see DAG(Directed acyclic graph) orientation on a graph.

-> ⚠️ Currently Dag mode has some issue, it cannot handle circular nodes and links but the plugin doesn't reflect that.
+This only has effect when the graph is acyclic.

+## Save Setting

+You can save, update and restore previous settings.

 ### Feature roadmap

-1. Save Setting, you will be able to save setting for future use
-2. Algorithm optimization and code best practice enforcement (but not graph performance optimization because I don't want to dig deep in d3)
-3. Searching enhancement, now use a lot of hacky why to make obsidian built in search bar work but new mechanism will be introduced in the future.
-4. local graph option, currently local graph has not setting.
+1. Use dataview as search engine.
+2. expose API to make it even more easier for other plugin to integrate.

 some other uncertain features are will sit in the github issues but I work on them base on ICE (Impact, confidence, effort)